solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 MySQL log files (default is OFF).
 The `long_query_time` server parameter can be used to log long-running queries (default long query time is 10 sec).

+See: [Monitor Azure Database for MySQL Flexible Server by using Azure Monitor workbooks]

+### Resource health

+It is important to know if the MySQL service has experience a downtime and the related details.
+Resource health can assist with this information.
+If you need additional assistance, there is a helpful contact support link available.

+![][41]

+### Activity logs

+This area captures the administrative events captured over a period of time.

+![][42]

+The event details can be viewed as well.
+This can be extremely helpful when troubleshooting.

+![][43]

+### Creating alerts

+You can create alerts a couple of ways.
+Navigate to the **Alerts** menu item in the portal and create it manually.

+![][44]

+You can also create alerts from the Metrics section.

+![][45]

+Once the alert has been configured, you can create an action group to send a notification the operations team.

+See: [Set up alerts on metrics for Azure Database for MySQL - Flexible Server]

 ### Server Logs